skorokithakis/support-email-bot/support_documentation/dead-mans-switch.md

 - **Telegram**: Set up via Settings page
 - **Browser push notifications**: Set up via Settings page
 - **Android app**: Sends notifications and allows one-tap check-in (no iOS app available)

+### Available interval options
+Premium users can select from these preset intervals or create custom ones:

+- **Disabled** - Messages won't be sent
+- **Test message (1, 2)** - Notification on day 1, messages sent on day 2
+- **One week (4, 5, 7)** - Notifications on days 4 and 5, messages sent on day 7
+- **One month (15, 23, 30)** - Notifications on days 15 and 23, messages sent on day 30
+- **Two months (30, 45, 52, 60)** - Notifications on days 30, 45, and 52, messages sent on day 60
+- **Six months (30, 60, 90, 120, 150, 180)** - Notifications on days 30, 60, 90, 120, and 150, messages sent on day 180
+- **Custom intervals (specify below)** - Enter your own comma-separated numbers

+Free users can only see the first two ("disabled" and "test"), and are prompted to upgrade to see more.
+Custom users can either select an interval from the above, or select "custom intervals" and a textbox will appear.
+They can enter their intervals there.

 ### Default intervals (premium)
 The system suggests "30,45,52,60" by default, meaning: